Skip to content

 define_opt()

-Defines the optimizer using the user parameters.
+Define the optimizer using the user parameters.

-Source code in sysidentpy\neural_network\narx_nn.py
+Source code in sysidentpy/neural_network/narx_nn.py

 def define_opt(self):

-"""Defines the optimizer using the user parameters."""
+"""Define the optimizer using the user parameters."""

 opt = getattr(optim, self.optimizer)